ExMember/exmember.github.io/_posts/2017-10-16-dream-groundbreaking.md

 and mitigate the unaffordability crisis and homelessness crisis we are facing in Hollywood and in Los Angeles.

-Projects like the Dream at Tamarind are a key part of keeping Hollywood the exciting, dynamic place where anyone can make it big.
+Projects like the Dream at Tamarind are a key part of keeping Hollywood an exciting, dynamic place where anyone can make it big.

 Multi-unit buildings near job and transit centers allow lower-income families to live here in Hollywood, a region with excellent job and career